“Successful hybrid events and conferences” – what thousands of enterprises are aiming for this year.

 LiveWorx archives its past sessions so past members can log in to watch a highlights video and access the archived keynotes library.

-MozCon takes advantage of its pre-recorded content to attract visitors to their website through SEO content marketing, allowing visitors to watch their content for free, while advertising their next event.
+MozCon takes advantage of its pre-recorded content to attract visitors to its website through SEO content marketing, allowing visitors to watch its content for free, while advertising its next event.

 Moz understands the SEO advantage of repurposing old event footage into promotional material to market their next event.
 This is a useful tactic for recycling old footage into new keyword-rich content.

-If you’re new to the hybrid world, you might be stumped on the best ways to promote them — especially if you’re used to promoting in-person events.
-But you’re a savvy sales and marketing professional, so leverage all that know-how into crafting engaging content that highlights your goals and gets people excited about what you have to offer.
+If you’re new to the hybrid world, you might be stumped on the best ways to promote them – especially if you’re used to promoting in-person events.
+But you’re a savvy sales and marketing professional, so leverage all that know-how into crafting an engaging hybrid event invitation and other content that highlights your goals and gets people excited about what you have to offer.

 If you’re not a marketing hero, we can help get you started.
 Chances are, it won’t take long for you to catch on to all the tools available today.

 If this is already the case in your company, then you can head to #2.
 If not, read on.
-Marketers need to know what the customer wants, and who knows better than the team that speaks with customers all day?
+Marketers need to know what customers want.
+And who knows better than the team that speaks with customers all day every day?

 Each team has something valuable to offer the other, so prior to creating a marketing plan for your hybrid event, sales and marketing should meet frequently to share insights related to attendees, resources, logistics, and sponsorship.
-This will be the best way to determine who the target demographic is and how to attract them to the event.
+This will be the best way to determine who the target demographic is and how to create an awesome hybrid event invitation, among other things, to attract them to the event.